kzingler/kzingler.github.io/about.md

 working in January of 2015 with the [Biology Department](http://infohost.nmt.edu/~biology/) under Dr. Snezna Rogelj.
 There I conducted antibacterial drug discovery utilizing a broad range of microbial techniques to test our drugs on various bacterial cell lines.

+In May of 2012 I graduated Salutatorian from the Albuquerque Institute for Mathematics and Science (AIMS@UNM).